Bank of Canada April 29: held at 2.25 per cent, the lock decision tree before and after

 Scenario B: BoC cuts 25 basis points to 2.00 per cent

 The plausible alternative if the BoC sees enough disinflation or labour-market softening to warrant easing.
-Variable rates drop 25 bps to 3.30 to 3.50 per cent within 24 to 48 hours.
+Variable rates drop 25 bps to 3.30 to 3.50 per cent in step with the lender's prime-rate adjustment.
 Fixed rates may move 5 to 15 bps depending on whether the cut was already priced in (much of it likely was; bond market has been signalling expected easing).

 If you locked yesterday or earlier this week, your fixed-rate hold drops with the market (any reputable lender).
 If you have not locked, lock tomorrow afternoon after the announcement; rates may settle 5 to 15 bps lower than today.
 Variable holders see immediate relief on next payment cycle.